 Description

-DESCRIPTION: the war memorial is prominently situated on the summit of St Michael’s Hill and takes the form of a Celtic-style wheel cross and a tall shaft on a rectangular plinth, which in turn rests on a square three-stepped base.
-The front (east) face of the plinth is inscribed in black painted lettering: IN/ EVERLASTING/ MEMORY/ OF THE MEN OF/ MINEHEAD/ WHO LAID DOWN/ THEIR LIVES IN THE/ GREAT WAR/ 1914-1918.
-The names of the fallen are recorded on the north, west and east faces.
-A stone bench was added to the south side of the base after the Second World War; its back is inscribed with the names of the Fallen.
+The Minehead War Memorial is a First World War memorial that was erected in 1921.
+It is made of carved granite and is prominently located at the top of St Michael’s Hill.
+The memorial features a Celtic-style wheel cross atop a tall shaft, which stands on a rectangular plinth that rests on a square three-stepped base.
+The front (east) face of the plinth has an inscription in black painted lettering that reads: IN/ EVERLASTING/ MEMORY/ OF THE MEN OF/ MINEHEAD/ WHO LAID DOWN/ THEIR LIVES IN THE/ GREAT WAR/ 1914-1918.
+The names of those who fell are recorded on the north, west, and east faces of the memorial.
+After the Second World War, a stone bench was added to the south side of the base, with its back inscribed with the names of the Fallen.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.